hermannhueck/taste-of-dotty/slides/taste-of-dotty.md

 ### Multiversial or Strict Equality (5/6)

-- The Scala standard library provides bidirectional Eql instances for several types:
+- The Scala standard library provides bidirectional CanEqual instances for several types:
 - Numeric types can be compared with each other and with _java.lang.Number_.
 - _Boolean_ can be compared to _Boolean_ and to _java.lang.Boolean_.
 - _Char_ can be compared to _Char_ and to _java.lang.Character_.